Quota rule: Mathematics

+The entitlement for a party (the number of seats the party would ideally get) is:

-The lower quota is then the natural quota rounded down to the nearest integer while the upper quota is the natural quota rounded up.
-The quota rule states that the only two allocations that a party can receive should be either the lower or upper quota.
-If at any time an allocation gives a party a greater or lesser number of seats than the upper or lower quota, that allocation (and by extension, the method used to allocate it) is said to be in violation of the quota rule.
-Another way to state this is to say that a given method only satisfies the quota rule if each party's allocation differs from its natural quota by less than one, where each party's allocation is an integer value.
+The lower frame is then the entitlement rounded down to the nearest integer while the upper frame is the entitlement rounded up.
+The frame rule states that the only two allocations that a party can receive should be either the lower or upper frame.
+If at any time an allocation gives a party a greater or lesser number of seats than the upper or lower frame, that allocation (and by extension, the method used to allocate it) is said to be in violation of the quota rule.

 Example

-If there are 5 available seats in the council of a club with 300 members, and party A has 106 members, then the natural quota for party A is $\frac {106} {300} \cdot 5 \approx 1.8$.
-The lower quota for party A is 1, because 1.8 rounded down equal 1.
-The upper quota, 1.8 rounded up, is 2.
+If there are 5 available seats in the council of a club with 300 members, and party A has 106 members, then the entitlement for party A is $\frac {106} {300} \cdot 5 \approx 1.8$.
+The lower frame for party A is 1, because 1.8 rounded down equal 1.
+The upper frame, 1.8 rounded up, is 2.
 Therefore, the quota rule states that the only two allocations allowed for party A are 1 or 2 seats on the council.
 If there is a second party, B, that has 137 members, then the quota rule states that party B gets $\frac {137} {300} \cdot 5 \approx 2.3$, rounded up and down equals either 2 or 3 seats.
-Finally, a party C with the remaining 57 members of the club has a natural quota of $\frac {57} {300} \cdot 5 \approx 0.95$, which means its allocated seats should be either 0 or 1.
+Finally, a party C with the remaining 57 members of the club has a entitlement of $\frac {57} {300} \cdot 5 \approx 0.95$, which means its allocated seats should be either 0 or 1.
 In all cases, the method for actually allocating the seats determines whether an allocation violates the quota rule, which in this case would mean giving party A any seats other than 1 or 2, giving party B any other than 2 or 3, or giving party C any other than 0 or 1 seat.

 Relation to apportionment paradoxes

 The Balinski–Young theorem proved in 1980 that if an apportionment method satisfies the quota rule, it must fail to satisfy some apportionment paradox.
-For instance, although Largest remainder method satisfies the quota rule, it violates the Alabama paradox and the population paradox.
+For instance, although largest remainder method satisfies the quota rule, it violates the Alabama paradox and the population paradox.
 The theorem itself is broken up into several different proofs that cover a wide number of circumstances.

 Specifically, there are two main statements that apply to the quota rule: